-The regulation states on its face that the three-year limitations period commences on "the date of" the Controller's Final Audit Report or a "letter . . . notifying the claimant of a reduction."
-The Controller's Final Audit Report and the cover letter forwarding the Final Audit Report to the claimant were both dated May 28, 2010.
+fiscal year.
+None of the three documents contains interest charges.
+Perhaps most importantly, none of the three documents enunciates a reason for the adjustment.
+In addition to their failure to satisfy the statutory definition, the three documents cannot be notices of adjustment because none of the documents adjusts anything.
+The three documents restate, in the most cursory fashion, the bottom-line findings contained in the Controller's Final Audit Report.
+The Commission's regulation states on its face that the three-year limitations period commences on "the date of" the Controller's Final Audit Report or a "letter . . . notifying the claimant of a reduction."
+The Controller's Final Audit Report and the cover letter forwarding the Final Audit Report to the claimant were both dated June 30, 2010.
 Since the claimant filed its IRC more than three years after that date, the IRC was untimely filed.
 The IRC was also untimely filed under the "last essential element" rule of construing statutes of limitations.
-Under this rule, a right accrues - and the limitations period begins to run - from the earliest point in time when the claim can be filed and maintained.
-As recently summarized by the California Supreme Court:
+Under this rule, a right accrues - and the limitations period begins to run - from the earliest point in time when the claim could have been filed and maintained.
+In determining when a limitations period begins to run, the California Supreme Court looks to the earliest point in time when a litigant could have filed and maintained the claim.
+Under these principles, the claimant's three-year limitations period began to run on June 30, 2010, the date of the Final Audit Report and its attendant cover letter.
+As of that day, the claimant could have filed an IRC, because, as of that day, the claimant received or been deemed to have received detailed notice of the harm, and possessed the ability to file and maintain an IRC with the Commission.
+Accordingly, the IRC should be denied as untimely filed.